nigi66/Full_Object_Detection_OpenCV_Qt/README.md

-Object detection using YOLO, SSD, HOG and Haar Cascades methods
+Object detection using YOLO, SSD, HOG and Haar Cascades methods in image and video